pawelniewie/pawelniewiadomski.com/_posts/2016-08-13-calling-serviceses-asynchronously-in-java.md

 - threads
 - concurrency
 ---
-Imagine you are building some aggreggation service of some sort.
+Imagine you are building some aggregation service of some sort.
 It could be a stock exchange monitor, or a news website that needs to read data from different sources.

 I guess there are couple of things you would want it to do.
 First you want it to deliver results as soon as possible.
 You also don't want it to get blocked when one of the sources is unusually slow.